-But as my friend of many years, and now AI superstar, Toby Walsh told the Campbell Board at our session on ‘AI and the future of evidence synthesis’ last week, robots just do what they are told.
+As my friend of many years, and now AI superstar, Toby Walsh told the Campbell Board at our session on ‘AI and the future of evidence synthesis’ last week (here's a paper about this), robots just do what they are told.
 In the news last week I learned that manufacturers of autonomous cars are asking people if they had to swerve to avoid hitting an old lady or a cat, which way would they go?
 Would they try to avoid driving into a teenage girl or a dog?
 These preferences are being built into the algorithms of self-driving cars.
 It turns out that many drivers would spare the dog and hit the girl, while cats become roadkill.

 But there are limitations.
 Machine learning is only as good as the humans they learn from, so our conscious and sub-conscious biases will be reproduced.
-Twitter had to quickly pull down Tay, Microsoft's chatbot, since as a machine it could only echo what it heard, which included some rather distasteful opinions resulting in Tay's hate tweets.
+Twitter had to quickly pull down Tay, Microsoft's chatbot, since as a machine it could only echo what it heard, which included some rather distasteful opinions.
 A couple of years back, Julian Elliot was lead author of a paper on big data in the journal Nature, in which we argued that correlation is not causation no matter how big the data.
 That remains true, and always will.
-So it is a problem if the people programming, for example IBM's Watson, don’t understand about selection bias, identification strategies and why vote counting kills babies (come to one of my presentations to hear that one).
-But I don’t doubt for a moment that machines can be taught most of this stuff.
+So it is a problem if the people programming, for example IBM's Watson, don’t understand about selection bias, identification strategies and why vote counting kills babies (come to one of my presentations to hear that one, or read this).
+I don’t doubt for a moment that machines can be taught most of this stuff.
 Most, but perhaps not all of it.

-Toby showed us that machines do struggle with language, which has its nuances.
+Toby showed us that machines do struggle with nuances of language.
 Machines can translate words but not meaning.
-Are authors talking about an intervention or outcome or study design because they include, or because they don’t?
+Are authors talking about an intervention/outcome/study design because they include, or because they don’t?
 Are they doing random assignment of the intervention or is it just a random sample of programme participants and non-participants.
 Many researchers struggle with these things!
 So it will take some doing for machines to get it right.

 So the future is here and we need embrace it rather than fight it.
-But as evidence champions we need to seek out and engage those driving these machine-based approaches, because an observational study isn’t a randomized controlled trial – and a human would have known that.
+As evidence champions, we also need to seek out and engage those driving these machine-based approaches, because an observational study isn’t a randomised controlled trial – and a human would have known that.